OSINTI4L/cupidcr4wl/.github/CONTRIBUTING.md

 It is important that the ```check_text``` and ```not_found_text``` are accurate as to ensure good results by cupidcr4wl.
 My typical workflow to ensure this is:
 1. Open the page source code of a known good account.
 2. Open the page source code of an invalid account page in a second tab.
 3. Find unique html code snippets and use CTRL+F to ensure they are unique to each respective page by searching the snippets against the opposite pages' source code.
-(you can also use an online html compare tool to hasten the parsing)
+You can also use an online html compare tool to hasten the parsing.

 ### Category
 Add the category type so that cupidcr4wl will display results to their respective categories.